aspose-slides/Aspose.Slides-API-References/english/php-java/chartdatapointcollection/adddatapointforbubbleseries/_index.md

 ---

-## addDataPointForBubbleSeries(String xValue, ChartDataCell yValue, ChartDataCell bubbleSize)  method
+## addDataPointForBubbleSeries(String xValue, [../../ChartDataCell]ChartDataCell yValue, [../../ChartDataCell]ChartDataCell bubbleSize)  method

  Creates the new data point and adds it to the end of collection.
  Applicable for series which chartType is one of Bubble subtypes (see also  ChartTypeCharacterizer#isChartTypeBubble(int) method).